Glossary

 Section titled “Plugins & Tools”Plugin

-Section titled “Plugin”An extension that adds capabilities to Claude Code.
+Section titled “Plugin”An extension that adds capabilities to the agent.
 Installed from marketplaces.
+Claude Code and Codex have different native plugin surfaces — SCC unifies governance at the approval/bundle level.

 Marketplace